marcinwiacek/datacreator/readme.md

 This version is taking created index number from array pointed by third parameter and is saving it into path provided by 2nd parameter.

-# Link for other sections
+# Link to other sections

 ## link